nuxeo/doc.nuxeo.com/docs/writing-documentation.md

 ### Page links
 For `WebEngine (JAX-RS)`, You can would access it by:
 `{{page page='webengine-jax-rs'}}`

+The page identifier is taken from the name of the file. e.g. `webengine-jax-rs.md` would be accessed by `webengine-jax-rs`.

 If the page is in another space you can add a `space` attribute.
 If you were in `userdoc` and wanted to access `WebEngine (JAX-RS)` in `nxdoc`.